sparkflows/sparkflows-docs/docs/cloudera-hadoop/connecting-spark-cluster.rst

      - Indicate the URL on fire server which receives messages from the spark jobs running on the cluster.
 Set localhost to the machine name on which Fire is running.
 Replace 8080 with the port number on which Fire is running.
    * - app.sparkSubmitJar
      - /user/centos/fire-2.1.0/fire-lib/fire-core-2.1.0-jar-with-dependencies.jar
      - fire-lib directory of the Sparkflows install contains the fire core jar used in submitting the workflows to the Spark cluster.
-Set it correctly to be the absolute path of the fire core jar.
+Set it correctly to be the absolute path of the fire core JAR.
    * - hdfs.namenodeURI
      - hdfs://localhost:8020
-     - Update the hdfs namenode URI.
+     - Update the HDFS namenode URI.
 Set localhost to the machine on which the namenode is running.
    * - hdfs.namenodeURI
      - file://
      - Set it to file:// when the files are on the local filesystem.
 This can be the case when HDFS is not there.